yuan-xia/cv/content/authors/admin/_index.md

 ## About Me

 Yuan Xia is currently pursuing a Ph.D. in Computer Science at the University of Southern California(USC).
 She specializes in areas of large language models (LLMs), multimodel AI, autonomous driving, distributed systems and software engineering.
 She leads a student group at CPS-VIDA Lab, which develops LLMs on perception system monitoring, driving event detection and program syntheis.
-She interned at Bell Labs for machine learning researching, focusing on LLMs logical reasoning.
+She worked at Microsoft for building up multimodality LLM agentic workflow.
+She also worked at Bell Labs for machine learning researching, focusing on improving LLM logical reasoning.